Accenture/ALM-SF-DX-Python-Tools/README.md

 # Salesforce ALM Framework - Python Scripts for DX

 Python scripts to perform ALM (Application Lifecycle Management) operations over Salesforce platform using metadata DX.
+The Metadata API version can be found at [ALM-SF-Metadata-API-Python-Tools](https://github.com/Accenture/ALM-SF-Metadata-API-Python-Tools).

 These scripts can be used standalone or invoked from CI/CD pipelines, such as the Jenkins pipelines from [ALM-SF-DX-Pipelines](https://github.com/Accenture/ALM-SF-DX-Pipelines).